 - Watch a video about the first set of tests using Precision Seafood Harvesting – YouTube

-In 2015, the Minister for Primary Industries, Nathan Guy, initiated a review of the operation of the fisheries management system.
+In 2015, Nathan Guy, then Minister for Primary Industries, initiated a review of the operation of the fisheries management system.
 While the evidence shows that our fisheries are in good shape, and many international fisheries scientists agree that our fisheries are world-leading, we want to ensure it continues to deliver for current and future generations.

 This review will give us the chance to make the changes needed to future-proof our system.